lreeves/lreeves.github.io/_posts/2019-03-20-low-latency-virtualization-with-vfio.markdown

 categories: linux virtualization
 ---

+*NOTE: This is a work-in progress, don't try following anything until this message is gone.*

 For a long the media PC in our house has just been a bog-standard Windows installation that performs pretty light duty but is always on.
 Windows is pretty good for a TV interface (high-DPI scaling and everything works quite well in Windows 10), it plays back every form of media you can imagine via Kodi and MPC-HC in a pinch, and it runs games.

 That being said when doing the whole media server part it wasn't really ideal as the large volume storage options leave a lot to be desired compared to ZFS and even really LVM, and there's a lot of things I'd like to use a Linux machine for that a Raspberry Pi (which I also use) won't cut it for.
 Basically don't ask me to justify this horror-show further than that.